Rabbi Brian Beal

 6. The warmth of Temple Beth-El and its richness of Jewish experience drew me to the congregation.

 7. I'm your new neighbor!
 I live here in Jersey City and am enjoying all of the Indian food around the corner.

 9. I love to dance and used to silversmith jewelry.

-10. I am entering my third year in the cantorial program at Hebrew Union College-Jewish Institute of Religion!
+10. I am entering my fourth year in the cantorial program at Hebrew Union College-Jewish Institute of Religion!